-- The loop which terminates at line 110 computes the product of matrices A and U. This product is stored since it is used twice: in the computation of B ( $U^T A U$ ) and in the new eigenvector matrix approximation U (A \ U \ transform(B)). - The computation of B (the diagonal of which gives the current approximation to the eigenvalues) is completed at line 125. - If B is sufficiently close to being diagonal (the mean of the absolute values of the off-diagonal elements is sufficiently close to zero) the loop is exited via the GOTO 200 statement. - The following lines, up to line 126, construct the transformation matrix.
+U (A U transform(B)).

+- The computation of B (the diagonal of which gives the current approximation to the eigenvalues) is completed at line 120. - If B is sufficiently close to being diagonal (the mean of the absolute values of the off-diagonal elements is sufficiently close to zero) the loop

+- The following lines, up to line 126, construct the transformation matrix.
 The definition of transform explicitly distinguishes elements in the lower triangle of the transformation matrix from elements in its upper triangle; its implementation on a SIMD architecture thus requires the computation of two matrices (one for lower triangle, one for upper triangle) which are then 'merged'.
-However, because the transformation matrix is (ignoring its diagonal) antisymmetric, only one of these matrices need be computed (say, the matrix for the lower triangle); the other matrix can be formed by transposition and negation (as in line 126).
+However, because the transformation matrix is (ignoring its diagonal) anti-symmetric, only one of these matrices need be computed (say, the matrix for the lower triangle); the other matrix can be formed by transposition and negation (as in line 126).